Trade directory · Council Bluffs metro · Iowa

 Insurance Minimums

-General liability minimum $300,000 recommended.
-Workers compensation required if employing others.
-Professional liability coverage recommended for larger commercial projects.
+General liability minimum $300,000 per occurrence, $600,000 aggregate.
+Workers compensation required for employees.
+Professional liability recommended but not mandated by state.

 § C · Path to license